It’s finally here — the most wonderful time of the year: holidays, presents, way too much eggnog and the much-anticipated release of Spotify Wrapped.

 In 2016, Spotify rebranded their year in review into the Spotify Wrapped campaign we know and love today.
 They also added more social sharing functionality, and it snowballed from there.
 In what’s now an annual tradition, music fans rush to share their Wrapped summaries with friends in early December.

 The features of the annual look-back campaign have expanded too.
-Along with stats, users can now share playlists, compete to be the biggest fan of their favorite artists.
+Along with stats, users can now share playlists and compete to be the biggest fan of their favorite artists.

 Spotify Wrapped Strikes Marketing Gold